 The material for various parts of artificial vagina (see Fig. 1) shall be as given in 3.1 to 3.4.

-Fig. 1 A Typical Shape Of Artificial Vagina
+Fig. 1 A Typical Shape of Artificial Vagina

 3.1 Outer Case

 Natural or synthetic, hard or flexible rubber or thick canvas reinforced rubber free from longitudinal joints shall be used.
 It shall not contain any reclaimed rubber or vulcanized waste.